 Your current contacts could provide a wealth of information and resources that could immensely help you in your future aspirations in administration education.
 So it’s definitely in your best interest to tap into this incredible resource to network with others.
-Make sure your LinkedIn profile is current and focused on your vision, the goal you would like to achieve.
+Ensure your LinkedIn profile is current and focused on your vision, the goal you would like to achieve.

 Bonus.
 Enlist the Professionals

 Finally, when you’re ready to take the next step, call us.
 Enlisting our resume and cover letter writing expertise will have you sitting in the principal’s office in no time!

-One of A+ Resumes for Teachers’ area of expertise is uncovering clients’ important achievements, skills, and strengths to showcase them in a visually appealing resume, cover letter and philosophy of leadership to generate interviews.
+One of A+ Resumes for Teachers’ areas of expertise is uncovering clients’ important achievements, skills, and strengths to showcase them in a visually appealing resume, cover letter, and leadership philosophy to generate interviews.